aaliGit-1/Strings-Java-/README.md

 # Strings-Java-
 Questions on strings using Java <br>
-Question 1: <br>
+minDist.java: <br>
-Calculate the minimum distance between two strings in an array of strings.
-(For solution check minDist.java file)
+Calculate the minimum distance between two strings in an array of strings.<br>
+comPrefix.java:<br>
+Print the common prefix among the arrays of string<br>
+palinStr.java:<br>
+Print true or false if the input string is palindrome or not. (two methods are given to solve the probelm, method1 and method2)<br>